The Big Picture

 From 2006 to 2009, the herd continued to grow with the addition of new arrivals from Wind Cave National Park and The Nature Conservancy of South Dakota.
 Additional calves have been born on American Prairie Reserve each spring since 2006.

 In early 2010, we greatly increased the size of our herd with the addition of 94 bison from Elk Island National Park in Alberta, Canada.
 The ancestors of these bison originally came from Montana and were part of the Pablo herd, the largest herd of bison left in North America in the early 1900s, after they were largely extirpated from the Great Plains.
 The Pablo herd was privately owned until the Canadian government purchased the bison in 1907.
-The return of these bison to Montana continues to be a historic homecoming – 71 additional bison calves were transferred from Elk Island to American Prairie Reserve in early 2012 and the next relocation will be in 2014.
+The return of these bison to Montana continues to be a historic homecoming – 71 additional bison calves were transferred from Elk Island to American Prairie Reserve in early 2012 and another 73 calves were relocated in early 2014.

 APR works with scientists to ensure the herd is healthy and adequately maintained.
 Data is regularly collected to guide herd management and future restoration work.
 APR and WWF developed a comprehensive, peer-reviewed reintroduction plan to provide guidelines for our efforts.
 In addition, APR and WWF assembled a panel of advisors that includes many of the most highly regarded scientists and bison managers in the country.
 Because we aim to create a herd as similar to the prairie’s original inhabitants as possible, we routinely test our source herds for cattle gene introgression when new bison are brought to the Reserve.

 Thoughtful Management in Communication with Our Neighbors

 APR works with neighboring ranches to develop a mutual understanding of our bison management goals.
 From 2008 through 2013, we worked to install electrified bison fencing around the perimeter of the Sun Prairie region, enabling the expansion of our bison range from, 2,600 acres in 2008 to 31,000 acres in 2013.
 These fences incorporate wildlife-friendly specifications while ensuring bison containment.